Dashticz/dashticz/docs/blocks/specials/cameras.rst

 #######

 This has been designed mainly for those users with several cameras, which provide both an image stream **and** a video stream.

+.. image :: camera_block.jpg

+1. Each camera can display the title on the top right of the screen and in the tray
+2. You can select the left icon to navigate left on the camera carousel
+3. You can select the right icon to navigate right on the camera carousel
+4. The images in the tray now refresh every n seconds (block refresh parameter)

 ::

 	blocks["cameras"] = {